Raynos/dom-delegator/README.md

  - solution doesn't require passing concrete functions to the rendering logic.
 The rendering and input handling most be loosely coupled.
+ - solution should allow passing data to the event listener.
+ - solution should discourage passing a DOM Event object to listener.
+You shouldn't read the `ev` or `ev.target` in your input handling code
+ - library should only do input handling.
+Not input handling AND reactive rendering.

 ## Example DOM